-Graham Greene was an English author, playwright and literary critic.
-Greene was one of the few authors who managed to combine literary acclaim with widespread popularity.
-His financial success enabled him to live comfortably and he associated with T.S.
+Graham Greene was an English author, playwright, and literary critic.
+Greene was one of the few authors who managed to combine literary acclaim with widespread popularity and financial success.
+He associated with T.S.
 Eliot, Evelyn Waugh, Alexander Korda, Ian Fleming, and Noel Coward.
 His novels include: The Power and the Glory, The End of the Affair, The Third Man, The Quiet American, Our Man in Havana, and Brighton Rock.
-William Golding described Greene as ‘the ultimate chronicler of twentieth-century man’s consciousness and anxiety’.

 Please click here for our Literary Birthday Calendar